scanberg/viamd/ext/imgui/docs/README.md

 Roadmap
 -------
 Some of the goals for 2019 are:
-- Finish work on docking, tabs. (see [#2109](https://github.com/ocornut/imgui/issues/2109), public branch looking for feedback)
+- Finish work on docking, tabs. (see [#2109](https://github.com/ocornut/imgui/issues/2109), in public `docking` branch looking for feedback)
-- Finish work on multiple viewports / multiple OS windows. (see [#1542](https://github.com/ocornut/imgui/issues/1542), public branch looking for feedback)
+- Finish work on multiple viewports / multiple OS windows. (see [#1542](https://github.com/ocornut/imgui/issues/1542), in public `docking` branch looking for feedback)
 - Finish work on gamepad/keyboard controls. (see [#787](https://github.com/ocornut/imgui/issues/787))
 - Add an automation and testing system, both to test the library and end-user apps. (see [#435](https://github.com/ocornut/imgui/issues/435))
 - Make Columns better. (they are currently pretty terrible!)